-9 Journaling Tips To Help You Achieve Your New Year’s Goals
+9 Ways You Can Use Journaling To Achieve Your New Year’s Goals

 New Year's Eve is a holiday that represents new beginnings and fresh starts.
 It's also the time of year that many of us begin reflecting on the past twelve months, planning for the future, and setting goals for the year ahead.
 However, actually sticking to those New Year's goals is the issue many people run into (notwithstanding the fact that you can re-commit to a goal any day of the year, and you haven't "failed" if you pause your goal for a bit).
 If you want to ensure the goals you set out to accomplish in January don't fall to the wayside come spring, journaling is a simple habit that can help you achieve your New Year's Eve goals.